dxknight/chronos/README.md

 directly as a list of functions, or `add-hook` can be used to add functions to it in the standard way.

-This hook is "abnormal", in that all functions added must take an argument, the expired timer.
+This hook is "abnormal", in that all functions added must take an argument: the expired timer.

 Standard functions available are: